sergij14/data-structures-algorithms/README.md

-# Data structures with JS
+# Data Structures & Algorithms

-Built some data structures with javascript.
+Building some data structures with JavaScript and solving several algorithmic tasks.